ZeroOne3010/GeoGpxParser/README.md

 You can also use it to analyze other Pocket Queries in order to learn about the caches in the given area.

-Technically this program is used to parse a .gpx file, which is an XML file, of geocaches into plain old Java objects (POJO).
+Technically this program is used to parse one or more .gpx files of geocaches into plain old Java objects (POJO).
 The caches are then saved as a tab delimited text file, one cache per row.
 In this format it is easy to load the caches into a spreadsheet program for further inspection.
+Alternatively you can choose to save the caches as an HTML file instead for inspecting them with your browser of choice.

-In addition to saving the caches as a text file, another text file is also
+In addition to saving the caches as one file, another file is also
 saved: one with statistics about the owners of the caches.
 This file contains details on how many caches have each of them hidden and what type of caches are they.